 Sources: Oils (flaxseed, hempseed, mackerel, salmon, sardine) and red, white & fish meats.

 Enzymes are biological molecules responsible for thousands of chemical processes in nature that sustain and support life.
 Most enzymes are proteins that act as catalysts for all types of metabolic reactions in the mammalian body.
 They play a major role in the digestion and absorption of food.
 Complex starches and proteins are broken down into smaller molecules that can be digested by the intestines.
 Several enzymes can form metabolic pathways, each enzyme working in a specific order to get different jobs done.
-Enzymes help maintain the homeostasis of the body and if there is a mutation, change or termination in production, disease can occur.
+Enzymes help maintain the homeostasis of the body and if there is a mutation, change, or termination in production, the disease can occur.
 It is important to provide your pet with live enzymes every day for a body that functions at its best.
 Cooked and commercial foods contain little to no live enzymes.
 A raw diet is rich in live enzymes that allow that body to easily maintain a healthy rhythm.

 Sources: All raw foods contain enzymes.
 A species-specific approach to feeding will naturally provide animals with the correct enzymes for the healthy function of that animal.